tansey-lab/bayestme/docs/example_workflow.rst

 to analyze your data.
 This is a maximal example, you don't necessarily need to perform all of these steps, but some of them do depend on the output of each other.

+The nextflow workflow will run all of these steps correctly for you, this document is for informational purposes to see how all the individual steps work.
+See :ref:`nextflow` for more information.

 1. Assuming your data is the output of the visium/10x spaceranger pipeline, the first step is to convert that spaceranger output into an anndata archive, which is the primary data format of BayesTME.
 You can do this with the :ref:`load_spaceranger <cli_load_spaceranger>`
 command: